Mission, Purpose, & Responsibilities

 Optimize the Mission

-Enable the utilization and optimization of IT services, programs, and projects for the teaching, research, and learning technology-related initiatives at the university-wide level.
+Enable the utilization and optimization of IT services, programs, and projects for technology-related initiatives at the university-wide level.

 Increase Stakeholder Input